safaleval/TextTemplatingCore/README.md

-T4 templates using .net cli command for design time .tt transformation and possibility to use engine class for runtime .tt transformation
+**T4**  and **CSX** scripts using .net cli command for design time .tt transformation and possibility to use engine class for runtime .tt transformation
 Compatible with **.NET 5 & .NET Core 3.1**

 https://www.nuget.org/packages/TextTemplating.Tool/